radiantly/attendance-manager/README.md

 # Attendance Manager

-A webapp built with flask (python) to help organize attendance csv files from MicroSoft Teams.
+A webapp built with flask (python) to help organize attendance csv files from Microsoft Teams.

 ### Installation